Soori (2003 film)

 Soori is a 2003 Indian Tamil-language romantic drama film, written and directed by Selvan, a former associate of director S. Shankar.
-The film stars Vignesh, Uma and Vijayalakshmi whilst Chinni Jayanth, Senthil and Manobala play supporting roles.
+The film stars Vignesh, Uma and Vijayalakshmi in the lead roles.
+Chinni Jayanth, Senthil and Manobala play supporting roles.
 Parthiban plays a thug in a guest appearance.
 The film, produced by P. Vijayakumar, had music by Deva while Vijay Milton and Suresh Urs were cinematographer and editor respectively.
 The film was released on 19 December 2003.

 The film's story revolves around a sales representative who falls in love with a student.
 He accepts to separate from his lover for one year to test their love endurance.
 The youth doesn't find her after the delay as promised.
 The love turns into hatred and revenge, until he sees his soul mate.